 Out-of-network pharmacy: A pharmacy that has not agreed to work with our plan to coordinate or provide covered drugs to members of our plan.
 Most drugs you get from out-of-network pharmacies are not covered by our plan unless certain conditions apply.
+Refer to Chapter 5 for more information.

-Out-of-network provider or Out-of-network facility (also called non-participating provider or facility): A provider or facility that is not employed, owned, or operated by our plan and is not under contract to provide covered services to members of our plan.
+Out-of-network provider or Out-of-network facility / Non-participating provider or Non-participating facility: A provider or facility that is not employed, owned, or operated by our plan and is not under contract to provide covered services to members of our plan.
+Chapter 3 explains outof-network providers or facilities.
 Chapter 3 explains out-of-network providers or facilities.